foundry-rs/book/src/zksync-specifics/cheatcodes/README.md

     /// Enables the use of a paymaster for the next transaction. function zkUsePaymaster(address paymaster, bytes calldata paymaster_input) external pure;

+    /// Sets a flag on a given contract as a factory dependency only for the next `CREATE` or `CALL` operation function zkUseFactoryDep(string calldata name) external pure;

 }
 ```